 10 Ways To Tell If You Should Leave Your Leadership Post

 Over the years, I’ve gotten to hear some pretty vulnerable conversations from pastors.
-They’re honest with me about their fears, their doubts, and their uncertainties about the future.
-And I have to say that the frequency of those conversations is growing since the pandemic.
+They’re honest with me about their fears, doubts, and uncertainties about the future.
+And I have to say that the frequency of those conversations has grown tremendously since the pandemic.
 It’s as if the disruption the virus brought has gotten pastors thinking more honestly about their effectiveness going forward.
 “Can I think like a digital native, or should we have a younger pastor?”
 “Can I preach into a camera in an empty room, or should we have a bigger teaching team?”
 “I was ready to coast into the last years of my ministry, but this pandemic has me wondering if we don’t need someone who is allergic to coasting!”
 These are real conversations I’m hearing, and I’m hearing them a lot.

 Some might say that’s a bad thing; that pastors should just gut it out and not worry about the changing world around them.
 I actually disagree.
 I’m so proud to see pastors asking the hard questions about their careers in a world that has turned upside down.
 It’s counterintuitive to “strong” leadership, but I think it might be the bravest leadership I’ve seen in my career.
 The answer to these questions isn’t always to leave, but asking the question of “is it time to leave?” may be more important than ever.

 Up until the pandemic, conventional wisdom would tell us just the opposite.
+But now, we are in uncharted waters and it’s time to either adapt or consider what comes next.

 Consider Brett Favre.
 He is one of the most decorated quarterbacks in NFL history.
 His legacy is largely defined by gritty, gutsy play.
 That kind of courage and the confidence that comes with it are a big part of what made Brett Favre one of the best football players in his era.

 But his legacy is now also defined by his inability to recognize when it was time to move on.
 When it came time to find a new future, Brett didn’t end well.
 He retired, then un-retired several times.
-He kept believing that he had one more year in him, even when his body and performance clearly told him otherwise.
+He kept believing that he had one more good year in him, even when his body and performance clearly told him otherwise.
 His series of transitions was so tragic that it even became the butt of late-night television jokes.

 In ministry, a pastor’s confidence—one of the qualities God uses to build a church—can become one of the biggest obstacles to pastoral succession.
 The very voice of confidence that overcomes the fear of public speaking and enables a pastor for years to get up in front of the congregation and boldly proclaim God’s Word—that voice, if unchecked, can also whisper in the pastor’s ear, “You’ve got another good year or two in you.”

-And so begins the far-too-often-played story of the pastor who keeps hanging on long after the vision and energy for the current ministry are gone, long after the community around the church has changed, or long after the congregation has stagnated.
+And so begins the far-too-often-played story of the pastor who keeps hanging on long after their vision and energy for the current ministry are gone, long after the community around the church has changed, or long after the congregation has stagnated.
 No pastor wants that for a legacy.
-No pastor wants to be the leader who walks out of a meeting only to be the subject of the next conversation that centers around, “How do we tell Pastor that we think it’s time to consider a change?”
+No pastor wants to be the leader who walks out of a meeting only to be the subject of the next conversation that centers around, “How do we tell the Pastor that we think it’s time to consider a change?”

 If your succession is one you can plan and have some control over, these ten indicators might help you know when it is the right time to leave.
 They can also help you discern if you should stay longer—but not too long.

 God gives you a clear sign.
 This may range from Scripture that comes alive to a vision or dream.
 Sometimes compelling circumstances serve as a divine sign, such as a financial situation becoming unworkable or unsustainable for you or your family.
+Consider praying for confirmation or a sign from the Lord regarding if you should stay or not.

 Your leadership speaks.
 Your spiritual authority may be a denominational superintendent or bishop or the governance board at your church.
 If they try to start a conversation with you about succession, try to be open-minded about having it.
+They most likely just want the best for the church body and spiritual life of the church.

 Your part of the mission is complete.
 You have fulfilled what God originally called you to do, and God has not extended or enlarged the challenge.